mcgurk/ESP8266_MQTT_ledmatrixdisplay/README.md

 (e.g. "sHi!" or "ia" or "t" or "r12342234323442345234623472348234")

+(you can prefix with 2 number address: 10sHi!)

 ## Connections
 - 3.3V -> VCC (red)
 - GND -> GND (brown)